Alexander-wu/Alexander-wu.github.io/_pages/about.md

 * **AI/ML for Science**: Under the guidance of [Xiao Luo](https://luoxiao12.github.io/), I study machine learning and fluid dynamics.
 We are currently researching the integration of LLMs and dynamical systems.

-* **Scaling Law**: I am collaborating with students from Tsinghua University's Yao Class to research the intersectional theory and applications of Scaling Law in large scientific computing models.
+* **Scaling Law**: I am collaborating with my teammates to research the intersectional theory and applications of Scaling Law in large scientific computing models.